How to restore intestinal flora, and what happens if you don't?

 Constipation.
 Constipation is one of the most prominent signs, especially when the stools are dry or hard.
 This means there is too little bacteria to loosen up the formed feces and keep them moist, because, unlike other stool components, bacterial cells retain moisture.

 Intermittent or chronic diarrhea, irritable bowel syndrome, ulcerative colitis, and Crohn‘s disease.
 As you‘ve read above, the introduction of desirable bacteria into the affected large intestine heals these conditions.
-So it‘s a no-brainer to assume that, along with fiber, disbacteriosis plays a significant role in their pathogenesis.
+So it‘s a no-brainer to assume that, along with fiber, dysbacteriosis plays a significant role in their pathogenesis.

 Frequent respiratory infections, asthma, bronchitis, chronic rhinitis, post-nasal drip, nasal voice, sinus congestions, and allergies.
-These primarily chronic conditions indicate a weakened immune system because of disbacteriosis.
+These primarily chronic conditions indicate a weakened immune system because of dysbacteriosis.
 They usually appear after a routine respiratory infection that was treated with antibiotics, which in turn damage intestinal flora.

 Blood-clotting problems.
 Hard-to-stop ordinary bleeding and easy bruising (ecchymoses)—dark, blotchy areas of hemorrhages under the skin—may indicate a deficiency of vitamin K, which is a by-product of bacterial metabolism.
 Before making this determination, rule out vitamin C deficiency (scurvy) and anticlotting medications such as aspirin, ibuprofen, naproxen (NSAIDs), warfarin, and others.